 2. Full body shot in C-shape

 It is a perfect pose for formal photography, maybe for the profile of an organization.
 Such images are placed on the index page of organizational websites.
-As a photographer, you arrange the participants in a C-shaped pattern.
+As a portrait photographer, you arrange the participants in a C-shaped pattern.
 They should look as if they are converging.
 The participants at the sides should face inwards like they are facing each other. the tall people in the group should appear at the furthest end of the C-shaped pattern and the height to gradually reduce to the center.
 The shortest person should be at the center.
 Tell the people to face the camera.
 When you are shooting, make sure that everyone is within the frame and in focus.

 3. A declined view of the participants

 Photography is an art, so you must be creative and do things differently.
 After arranging the participants in the photo, go up to a higher point, above your participants.
 This can be a balcony near you, the top of a car, or even on a roof.
-The decline photo will give a different perspective from the ordinary group photos, which will make it interesting.
+The declined photo will give a different perspective from the ordinary group photos, which will make it interesting.

 Photo by Church of the King on Unsplash

 If you are shooting a photo to be used as a profile of a creative TV show, a band, or even an official organization staff, think of this group photo pose.
 It works well for a photo including a small number of people.
 Arrange the participants at different positions with some even spaces between them.
 If there is a leader or a dominant person, place them in front at the center.
 All the other individuals are placed on either side equally.
 Their bodies may overlap, from the camera eye.
 Just ensure that every individual has enough space and is within the frame.

 If you want a pose for three to four people, with a friendly expression, this is among the best and easiest photography poses.
 Arrange all the participants together.
 You can start with the tallest at the center and the height to gradually decrease to either side.
 Have their shoulders locked together and their arms around each other?
 Have them wear smiley faces and shoot your photo.